Application Deadlines Now May 15th!

 The Certificate Program can be completed in 3-4 semesters.
 Once accepted into the program, individuals have a maximum of 3 calendar years to complete the requirements.
 The program has rolling admissions and students may start taking courses in the summer or fall semester.

-The coursework for the Certificate is listed on the official CWRU transcript.
-The Certificate itself is issued by the Center for Clinical Investigation.
+The coursework for the Certificate is listed on the student's official CWRU transcript.
+The Certificate itself is issued by the Clinical Research Scholars program.
 Course credits earned could be transferred to fulfill requirements for advanced degrees at CWRU or another institution.

 This course is designed to familiarize students with the language and concepts of clinical investigation and statistical computing, as well as provide opportunities for problem-solving and practical application of the information derived from the lectures.
 The material is organized along the internal logic of the research process, beginning with mechanisms of choosing a research question and moving into the information needed to design the protocol, implement it, analyze the findings and draw and disseminate the conclusion(s).